Create a list of articles to read later. You will be able to access your list from any article in Discover.

 The journey would change both his life and the trajectory of Western scientific thinking.

-Darwin explored remote regions and marveled at a world so different from the one he knew.
+Darwin explored remote regions and marvelled at a world so different from the one he knew.
 He encountered birds with bright blue feet, sharks with T-shaped heads and giant tortoises.

 On his travels Darwin collected plants, animals and fossils, and took copious field notes.
 These collections and records provided the evidence he needed to develop his remarkable theory.